concordion/concordion/src/test/resources/spec/concordion/annotation/Annotation.md

 ## Before and After method hooks

 The [before and after](BeforeAndAfterMethodHooks.md "c:run") annotations provide hooks to invoke fixture methods before or after an __example__, __specification__ or __suite__.

+## Field scoping

+The [ConcordionScoped](ConcordionScoped.md "c:run") annotation allows you to share fields across a specification when the field is expensive to initialise, for example a browser instance or database connection.

 ## Configuration